Considering changing mobile carriers? I know what you're thinking: can I keep my own device or will I have to buy a Sprint phone?

-Its network is solid and its plans are affordable, but does that mean the service is right for you?
+Sprint network coverage is solid and its plans are affordable, but does that mean the service is right for you?
+I'll cover the basics of BYOP Sprint plans as well as which devices you may be able to bring.

 Sprint's Bring Your Own Phone program, as mentioned, only applies to postpaid plans.
-BYOP only applies to domestic devices, meaning that international devices are not currently supported.
+BYOP (also known as BYOD - bring your own device) only applies to domestic devices.
+International devices are not currently supported.
 Some devices may also be eligible but could have network band limitations that may result in a subpar experience.

 Furthermore, the devices must be unlocked domestically by your current carrier before you can switch.
 You can check out our guide on how to unlock your cell phone for more information.

-Nevertheless, there are benefits you can always reap with Sprint's Bring Your Own Phone program.
+Nevertheless, there are benefits you can always reap from Sprint's BYOD policy.
 Mainly, you'll be able to save money, as you won't need to purchase a new phone.
 However, it seems as though you're stuck with a contract.

 Read More: If you'd like to consider all of the BYOP plans among the big four wireless providers, we encourage you to read our comparison guide on the best BYOP plans.